 The claim year begins on the Sunday of the week you submit your initial application.
 The claim year expires 52 weeks later.
-Your claim year will start even if your initial application is denied.
+Your claim year will start even if your initial application is denied (note: the claim year does not start if your application was denied because you do not have enough worked hours).
+If you submit more than one application (such as medical leave and then family leave after giving birth) your claim year does not restart.
 We have a quiz on our website to help you figure out if you may be eligible.